Healing - Exhibits - Nature

 in the sea, one by one.
 In a few hours the construction of the bridge was well on its way.
 The Devil saw this and said, "Oh no! the great bridge will

 probably be built by dawn."
-So, he began to think of a way to stop the building of the bridge and pretended to cry like a rooster,
+So, he began to think of a way to stop the building of the bridge and

 "Cockadoodle- do, Cockadoodle- do" Again he